 5 Common Mistakes to Avoid on Your Tax Return

 People sometimes get so focused on the numbers that they forget to sign their returns or enter other necessary information, such as their Social Security number.
 Or the boxes may be filled in, but with errors.
-Problems with names often occur after marriage or divorce, particularly if you’ve changed your name but haven’t notified the Social Security Administration.
+Problems with names often occur after marriage or divorce, particularly if you’ve changed your name but haven’t notified the Social Security Administration (SSA).

 For the IRS to process a return properly, identifying information has to match the agency’s records exactly, and everyone filing either singly or jointly must sign the document.
+It can end up being a little complicated if you’ve changed your name, or need to make corrections to your information.
+The IRS provides helpful information on what to do if you have name changes and social security number matching issues.

-It can be easy to forget to add income from sources other than a regular job out of returns.
-This can include interest, dividends, rental income or money earned from a side job.
 For this reason, it’s important to keep excellent records and carefully total all income statements such as W-2s, 1099s, K-1s and 1098s to make sure what you report is accurate and the taxes you pay are adequate.
 Remember, the IRS gets copies of all those forms, too.

 The most obvious filing status isn’t always the most beneficial for you, or even correct.
 Sometimes couples who file a joint return lose eligibility for valuable tax credits and deductions they could have claimed by filing separately.
 By the same token, single parents with eligible dependents might lose out by not choosing head-of-household status.
 Parents with dependent children who work need to make sure everyone is on the same page at tax time.
 A child can’t claim single status if she’s being claimed as a dependent on the parent’s taxes.